 Comparison

-StoryWorth is a text-based family story platform that sends weekly email prompts over 12 months.
-The recipient writes their responses (text and photos), and at the end of the year, everything is compiled into a printed hardcover book.
+StoryWorth is a text-based family story platform that sends weekly email prompts for a year.
+Your parent writes a response — a paragraph, a page — and at the end of the year everything is compiled into a printed hardcover book.

-Founded in 2013, StoryWorth is the market leader in family story capture with over one million books printed.
+Founded in 2013, StoryWorth is the market leader for family story capture.
+Over a million books have been printed.
 The platform offers hundreds of thoughtful prompts, and family members can suggest questions too.
-Voice recording is available, but the recordings themselves are not saved — only the written transcription is kept.
+Voice recording is available, but the recording is not saved — only the text transcription is kept.

 StoryWorth costs $99 per year as a subscription.

 Lived is a cinematic video interview platform.
-You sit down with someone you love, Lived guides the conversation with thoughtful questions, your phone captures the video, and Lived edits it into a professionally produced 8-12 minute documentary film.
+You sit down with someone you love, Lived guides the conversation, your phone captures the video, and we edit it into a beautifully produced 8 to 12 minute documentary film.

 The whole experience takes one afternoon — about 45 minutes to an hour of conversation.
-You do not need any special equipment, just a phone with a camera and a quiet room.
-Lived handles the questions, the pacing, and the editing.
-You just need to be there.
+You do not need special equipment, just a phone and a quiet room.
+Lived handles the questions, pacing, and editing.
+Your parent does not touch anything — they just talk.

 | Lived | StoryWorth | |